turingschool/front-end-curriculum/lessons/module-2/introduction-to-sass.md

 <section class="call-to-action">
 ### In Groups

 Let's start exploring some Sass code!
 Check out one or both of the following codepens.
 What is similar to the CSS you know and love?
-Different?
+What's different?
 * [Example 1](https://codepen.io/hannahhch/pen/MWYjKWP){:target="_blank"}
 * [Example 2](https://codepen.io/the_ruther4d/pen/ormbi){:target="_blank"}